 As tough as it is for a child to have cancer, it's good to know that most children and teens with childhood leukemia can be successfully treated.

 Doctors don't know exactly what causes most cases of childhood leukemia.
-But certain factors may increase the chances of getting it.
-Keep in mind, though, that having a risk factor does not necessarily mean a child will get leukemia.
+But certain things may raise the chances of getting it.
+Keep in mind, though, that having one of these things does not necessarily mean a child will get leukemia.
 In fact, most children with leukemia don't have any known risk factors.

 The risk for childhood leukemia increases if your child has: